 Ph.D. student at Duke University, developmental neuroscience enthusiast, avid dog-cuddler

-I am a third-year clinical psychology Ph.D. student at Duke University working with Drs.
+I am a fourth-year clinical psychology Ph.D. candidate (M.A.) at Duke University working with Drs.
 Ahmad Hariri and Tim Strauman.
 In my research, I am investigating the impact of normative variations in parenting on neurodevelopment.
 I hope to bring a cognitive neuroscience foundation to the parenting literature.

 Outside of research / clinical training / coursework, I enjoy: cuddling with my dog (see above for reference); drinking very dark or very sour beer, ideally outdoors; complaining about Durham's humidity; and explaining to my parents that my research interests do not revolve around them.

 “Trust your work.”